How Pet Insurance Works

 What is a Benefit Schedule Reimbursement Method?

-A benefit schedule is a list of treatments with the maximum amount that a pet insurance coverage plan will pay if your pet requires treatment for a diagnosis.
+A benefit schedule is a list of treatments with the maximum amount that a pet insurance coverage plan will pay if your pet requires treatment for a diagnosis, regardless of what the vet actually charges.
+If your bill exceeds the scheduled amount for that treatment, you cover the difference yourself — even if you haven't met your deductible or maxed out your annual limit.

 *Actual reimbursement amounts may vary depending on plan type and options, including annual limit, co-insurance, and annual deductible, as well as the specifics of the claim and your policy terms.